mstack/bootcamp-blockchain-smartcontracts/Lab 1/README.md

 ### Step 7

-All done, if you have questions please ask and take also a look at the `Lab 1 - Completed` folder to see the completed
+All done, if you have questions please ask and take also a look at the `Lab 1 - Completed` folder to see the completed lab.